This post may contain affiliate links. Please read my disclosure policy.

-- Add the oil to a large heavy-bottomed pot or Dutch oven over medium heat.
+- Add the oil to a large heavy-bottomed pot or Dutch oven over medium-low heat.
 Whisk in the flour to avoid any lumps.

 - Use a wooden spoon and stir continuously for at least 15 minutes, until mixture turns a dark caramel color.
-Take your time with this, do not burn it.
+Take your time to avoid burning it.

 - Turn heat to low and add the onion, green pepper, and celery.
 Cook vegetables in the roux for 5 minutes, or until vegetables are soft.
 Add garlic and cook another minute.

 - While the étouffée simmers, heat a saute pan hot over medium high heat.
-Add a little oil to the pan and add the shrimp.
-Add shrimp and cook 1 to 2 minutes tops (depending on how large).
+Add a little oil to the pan and add the shrimp and cook 1 to 2 minutes per side, or until no longer translucent.
 Turn heat off and add butter.
 Swirl to coat shrimp.
 Transfer shrimp into etouffee and toss to mix.

-- Place white rice in center of bowl or plate.
-Add a scoop of the shrimp and etouffee around rice.
+- Place cooked rice in center of bowl or plate.
+Add a scoop of the shrimp etouffee around rice.
 Garnish with parsley and green onions.